 This trip to Vancouver was short on Vancouver and long on hotel lounging.
 I’ve been working quite a bit and recently discovered that I’m not really sleeping, which explains why I am almost always ready for a nap.
-Knowing I’d want some quality time in the hotel, I didn’t leave the choice of to Victor (eewww…Howard Johnson on Granville, no!), but instead made reservations at L’Hermitage, a relatively new hotel in the West End.
+Knowing I’d want some quality time in the hotel, I didn’t leave the choice to Victor (eewww…Howard Johnson on Granville, no!), but instead made reservations at L’Hermitage, a relatively new hotel in the West End.
 Our room had a fireplace, a balcony, and while it may have been lacking a great view, a comfortable bed.
 It also sports a good workout facility and an outdoor hot tub and heated pool (though it felt like swimming in a fountain where children might pelt you with pennies.)
-Despite the off-season and end of Olympics rates, it ended up more than I planned with the parking fees and taxes, but felt like an acceptable quality for $200 (CDN) a night, though at that price, I might forgo the pool for a better view and hotel restaurant.
+Despite the off-season and end of Olympics rates, it ended up more than I planned with the parking fees and taxes, but it felt like an acceptable quality for $200 (CDN) a night, though at that price, I might forgo the pool for a better view and hotel restaurant.

-As fans of izakaya, the Japanese salary man’s answer to tapas or pub grub, we made a late night return to Guu, meaning we only had to wait about 20 minutes to get in.
+As fans of izakaya, the Japanese salary man’s answer to tapas or pub grub, we made a late-night return to Guu, meaning we only had to wait about 20 minutes to get in.
 This place is packed and not for the timid or meek.

-Our pal, K made reservations for pre-Opera diner at Wild Rice.
+Our pal, K, made reservations for pre-Opera diner at Wild Rice.
 Yet another place specializing in small plates, we tasted plenty of different things on the menu as well as several increasingly delightful cocktails.
-A bit of an institution on the Vancouver food scene, I was a bit embarrassed I’d not heard of it: clearly, we need to not only break out of some of our Vancouver dining ruts, but go there more often.
+A bit of an institution on the Vancouver food scene, I was a bit embarrassed I’d not heard of it: clearly, we need to not only break out of some of our Vancouver dining ruts but go there more often.
 Like Seattle and Portland, Vancouver has a great food scene.

-Finally, if you’ve not got your Nexus pass what are you waiting for?
+Finally, if you’ve not got your Nexus pass, what are you waiting for?
 Border wait: ha!
 None!